 Water audits are very helpful to calculate the uniformity and distribution of an existing irrigation system.
-Audits will show the maintenance staff how to use existing irrigation equipment more efficiently and how to save water and money by properly operating the system and upgrading the existing sprinkler equipment as needed.
-A System Analysis and Long Range Plan may also be performed in conjunction with a Water Audit o evaluate how the existing irrigation system can be improved to save water.
+Audits will show the maintenance staff how to use existing irrigation equipment more efficiently and how to save water and money by properly operating the system and upgrading the sprinkler equipment as needed.
+A System Analysis and Long Range Plan may also be performed in conjunction with a water audit to evaluate how the existing irrigation system can be improved to save water.

 - Sprinklers uniformity tests.

 - Evaluation of current and past water use.

 - Determine irrigation scheduling.
 When?
 How Long?
 How Much?
 How Often?

 - Basic evaluation of existing system with recommendations for lowering water consumption.